top of page

 4. Keep your facilities clean!
 No, you aren't going to get rid of coccidia completely.
 It is a hardy little organism that can live almost anywhere, in any environment.
 However, facility cleanliness is imperative.
 If your puppies are getting dirty, please wash them as often as needed to keep them clean, so they do not accidentally ingest large amounts of infected feces.

-Keep reading to learn about our preferred treatment protocol.
+Keep reading to learn about our preferred drug for treatment.

 What is Toltrazuril?